 Who Can File a Wrongful Death Suit?

-The rules concerning wrongful death suits and settlements also explain the persons authorized to file.
+The rules concerning wrongful death suits and settlements also explain the persons authorized to sue.
 In most states, the surviving spouse, children, parents, and siblings can file a claim.
 You must be within a certain degree of relation to the deceased person to have standing in court.

 States also have time limitations for filing.
 This should be one of the first things you speak to your lawyer about, as you may have only one year following the death of your loved one to file a wrongful death suit.

 In some states, only a personal representative can file a wrongful death suit.
-A personal representative is the person or entity responsible for managing the estate of the deceased.
+A personal representative is a person or entity responsible for managing the estate of the deceased.
 This will most likely be the executor of the state, who in most instances is a lawyer.

 Your loved one’s personal representative can take legal action on your behalf.
 They can do so for the benefit of you and the other surviving family members of the deceased.
 If you are compelled to go down this route to get justice, you still have the right to retain a Los Angeles personal injury lawyer to work with and alongside the personal representative.
 He or she will ensure that your interests are protected as the lawsuit proceeds.